elliotheisler/CMPT381_a3/README.md

 ### Demo
-![ Sped-up example of building a state-machine representation of the TCP protocol ]( ./demo.gif ) Sped-up example of building a state-machine representation of the TCP protocol
+![ Sped-up example of building a state-machine representation of the TCP protocol ]( ./demo.gif )

+Sped-up example of a user building a state-machine representation of the TCP protocol.

 ### Running